Normcore (horse): 2020: five-year-old season

 At Kyoto in November Normcore started second favourite as she ran for the second time in the Queen Elizabeth II Cup.
 In a change of tactics she led from the start but after maintaining her advantage into the straight she faded badly and came home sixteenth of the eighteen runners behind Lucky Lilac.
 In December the mare was sent to Sha Tin again, this time to contest the 2000 metre Hong Kong Cup in which she was ridden by Zac Purton and started at odds of 10/1.
 Purton had been booked to ride the mare before being replaced by Christophe Soumillon but had been able to resume the engagement when Soumillon, who was coming out of quarantine after testing positive for COVID-19 had a reported "irregularity" in a follow-up swab test.
 Magical started favourite, while the other six runners were Danon Premium, Win Bright, Furore (Jockey Club Cup), Skalleti (Prix Dollar), Time Warp (winner of the race in 2017) and Dances with Dragon (Premier Plate).
 After settling towards the rear of the field, Normcore made a sustained run on the outside in the straight, gained the advantage in the final strides and won "quite comfortably" by three quarters of a length from Win Bright, with Magical a short head away in third place.
 After the race Hagiwara said "I am most grateful, firstly to the owner and the people at the farm, and to everyone who helped us win here.
 Zac Purton gave her a great ride that brought out her best.
 Also, I think that all the fans in Japan cheering us on also helped bring home victory as our results.
 Thank you so much.".
 Purton, who was winning a record ninth victory in Hong Kong International Races commented "She had to fight for it.
 Win Bright gave a really good kick and his love for Sha Tin was starting to show through – he was a very hard horse to get past.
 But she was determined and inch-by-inch she just kept putting herself in the frame and thankfully got there."

+Following the Hong Kong Mile, she was retired to become a broodmare at Northern Farm.

+Racing form

+Normcore won seven races out of 17 starts.
+This data is based on JBIS, netkeiba and HKJC.